 When shutdowns related to COVID-19 first began, record numbers of families sought assistance at food pantries.
 Chris helped lead the organization of a “touchless” pick up and drop off program that enabled area residents to leave donated items on their porch for pick up so they could be delivered to area food pantries.
 After the fire at “the barn” in Lake Zurich, the preschool that was housed in this staple of the community lost everything.
 Chris and his wife organized a community-wide supplies and toy drive to restock the teachers and make sure the kids had what they needed before they moved into their temporary space.

-In addition to being a State Representative, Chris is the Director of Development for Reclaim13, a non-profit that works to free children from sexual exploitation by focusing on prevention programs for adolescents and adults, and healing programs for children and young adult victims of human trafficking.
+In addition, Chris previously served as the Director of Development for Reclaim13, a non-profit that works to free children from sexual exploitation by focusing on prevention programs for adolescents and adults, and healing programs for children and young adult victims of human trafficking.

 Chris studied at Northcentral University and the Indiana University Lilly Family School of Philanthropy.